tweag/jupyenv/README.md

 which can be distributed together with a notebook as a self-contained reproducible package.

-Currently, the supported kernels are:
+These kernels are currently included by default:

 - [IPython](https://github.com/ipython/ipykernel)
 - [IHaskell](https://github.com/gibiansky/IHaskell)